jhumphry/SPARK_NORX/README.md

 ## Status of SPARK proof

-All of the standard instantiations of `NORX` can be proved using SPARK for all but one type of check.
+As the code is written in SPARK, all of the standard instantiations of `NORX` can be proved free of run-time exceptions for all but one type of check.
 Currently SPARK cannot prove the full initialisation of output arrays where this is done one element at a time in a loop rather than in a single array expression.
 SPARK will therefore report unproved checks of the form _'"C" might not be initialised'_ for each procedure with an array output.
-While I believe there are no true errors of this type in the code it is not appropriate to remove these proof errors.
-Simply zeroing the outputs at the start of the procedures would enable simple proofs of initialisation, but apart from being inefficient this would be hiding any lack of initialisation, not fixing it.
+Simply zeroing the output arrays at the start of the procedures would resolve these unproved checks, but this would be inefficient and would hide any real errors.
+Instead assertions of the form `C_Index = C'Last + 1` are proved at the end of the procedures.
+These show that the whole array has been iterated over by the time the procedure exits.

 However, SPARK is able to prove the absence of all other potential sources of run-time exceptions, and proves that `AEADDec` will not return any decrypted